 New HSE website to prevent workplace stress

 The HSE has unveiled a new stress website which focuses on stress managament standards and gives case studies.
 It can be found at www.hse.gov.uk/stress.

 BAWP funded research into the effects of ageing on women in policing

 Health and Safety

-The BAWP Secretary and Webmaster, Carolyn Williamson, was awarded a MSc from the Open University in 2003.
+The former BAWP Secretary and Webmaster, Carolyn Williamson, was awarded a MSc from the Open University in 2003.
 Her dissertation was entitled "Health and safety legislation - the experience of operational police officers", and an Abstract is available here.
-If you would like more information, please contact her.

 BAWP response to Fitness testing

 Night work linked to double breast cancer risk